chord-ts/rpc/README.md

 import { Composer, rpc, type Composed } from 'chord-rpc'; // Main components of Chord we will use import { sveltekitMiddleware } from 'chord-rpc/middlewares'; // Middleware to process RequestEvent object

 // 1.
-Implement the interface we created before export class HelloRPC {
+Implement the class containing RPC methods export class HelloRPC {
   @rpc() // Use decorator to register callable method hello(name: string): string {